Raymond James Believes Mohawk (MHK) Won't Stop Here

-In a report released yesterday, Sam Darkatsh from Raymond James maintained a Buy rating on Mohawk (MHK).
-The company’s shares closed last Thursday at $212.98, close to its 52-week high of $213.61.
+In a report released today, Sam Darkatsh from Raymond James maintained a Buy rating on Mohawk (MHK), with a price target of $240.00.
+The company’s shares closed last Friday at $205.50, close to its 52-week high of $214.49.

-Mohawk has an analyst consensus of Moderate Buy, with a price target consensus of $191.67, implying a -8.4% downside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Mohawk with a $201.50 average price target, implying a -3.3% downside from current levels.
 In a report issued on April 21, Barclays also maintained a Buy rating on the stock with a $222.00 price target.

 See today’s analyst top recommended stocks >>

 Based on the recent corporate insider activity of 29 insiders, corporate insider sentiment is negative on the stock.
 This means that over the past quarter there has been an increase of insiders selling their shares of MHK in relation to earlier this year.
-Last month, Bernard Thiers, the President-Flooring ROW of MHK bought 10,148 shares for a total of $671,189.
+Most recently, in March 2021, Bernard Thiers, the President-Flooring ROW of MHK bought 10,148 shares for a total of $671,189.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.